ExHammer/hammer/README.md

 See the [Hammer Testbed](https://github.com/ExHammer/hammer-testbed) app for an example of using Hammer in a Phoenix application.

 ## Available Backends

 - [Hammer.Backend.ETS](https://hexdocs.pm/hammer/Hammer.Backend.ETS.html) (provided with Hammer for testing and dev purposes, not very good for production use)
 - [Hammer.Backend.Redis](https://github.com/ExHammer/hammer-backend-redis)
 - [Hammer.Backend.Mnesia](https://github.com/ExHammer/hammer-backend-mnesia) (beta)

 ## Getting Help

-If you're having trouble, either open an issue on this repo, or reach out to the maintainers ([@shanekilkelly](https://twitter.com/shanekilkelly)) on Twitter.
+If you're having trouble, either open an issue on this repo
 ## Acknowledgements

 Hammer was inspired by the [ExRated](https://github.com/grempe/ex_rated) library, by [grempe](https://github.com/grempe).

 ## License

 Copyright (c) 2017 Shane Kilkelly

 This library is MIT licensed.
-See the [LICENSE](https://github.com/ExHammer/hammer/blob/master/LICENSE.txt) for details.
+See the [LICENSE](https://github.com/ExHammer/hammer/blob/master/LICENSE.md) for details.